Gary W. Liu, Ph.D.

 garywliu@gatech.edu

-Dr. Gary W. Liu is currently a K99/R00 Pathway to Independence Fellow in the lab groups of Robert Langer and Giovanni Traverso at MIT, and will be starting as an Assistant Professor in the Department of Biomedical Engineering at Georgia Institute of Technology in February 2026.
+Dr. Gary W. Liu is an Assistant Professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Institute of Technology and Emory University School of Medicine.
 He received his B.S. in Biomedical Engineering from The University of Texas at Austin, and his Ph.D. in Bioengineering from the University of Washington, Seattle in the lab group of Suzie Pun in collaboration with Stuart Shankland.
+He completed his postdoctoral training in the lab groups of Robert Langer and Giovanni Traverso at MIT.
 His work has been published in leading journals including Nature Materials, Matter, and Biomaterials.

 As a kidney disease patient for 20+ years, Gary is dedicated to engineering new technologies for kidney disease and mentoring the next generation of scientists.
 The Liu Lab aims to engineer materials that can interface with kidney tissue, to sense disease, deliver therapeutics, and augment tissue with new functions.
-His hobbies include weightlifting, trying out new restaurants, and the occasional jog along the Charles River.
+His hobbies include weightlifting, trying out new restaurants, and card and video games.

 Education & Training